Teaching Remotely at UIS

 In the event that you are required to temporarily teach your class remotely due to a campus closure, the following process may be of help.

-Every course at UIS has a Blackboard course site.
-Through the Blackboard course site, you can send e-mails and post announcements to your students.
-Inform your students of the change of plans and that you will provide them with more details soon.
+Every course at UIS has a Canvas course site.
+Through the Canvas course site, you can send e-mails and post announcements to your students.
+Inform your students of any changes of plans.
 Let them know how you intend to communicate with them, how they should communicate with you, and how quickly they should get a response from you.
 The Quality Matters Emergency Remote Instruction Checklist provides a list of additional considerations as you move from an on-ground course to a course delivered in an alternative format.

-If you need to improve your familiarity with Blackboard, the COLRS Online Teaching & Technology Blog can help.
-It is a searchable tool for you to use to get assistance with many Blackboard-related topics.
-Blackboard also provides a Help for Instructors online tool.
+If you need to improve your familiarity with Canvas, the COLRS Online Teaching & Technology Blog can help.
+It is a searchable tool for you to use to get assistance with many Canvas-related topics.
+Canvas also provides an Instructor Guide online tool.

 Step 2: Review your course schedule and syllabus